Measuring galaxy abundance and clustering at high redshift from incomplete spectroscopic data: Tests on mock catalogs: Simulation, galaxy model, surveys and mock catalogs

 It is known that galaxies of given mass or luminosity can be divided into two populations in the color space.
-In each stellar mass interval, we fit the distribution of the color index $M_1-M_i$ of the COSMOS2015 galaxies by a bi-Gaussian function, so as to obtain a mass-dependent color distribution function, $n(M_1-M_i|M_\ast)$.
+In each stellar mass interval, we fit the distribution of the color index $M_1-M_2$ ($M_2-M_1$ if the 2nd band is bluer) of the COSMOS2020 galaxies by a bi-Gaussian function, so as to obtain a mass-dependent color distribution function, $n(M_1-M_2|M_\ast)$.
 Similarly, for model galaxies, we obtain the mass-dependent distribution function of $z_{\mbox{starve}}$, $n(z_{\rm starve}|M_{*})$.
-For each model galaxy, we then assign a $M_1-M_i$ color by matching the number density of the observed galaxies above a given color threshold to that of of the model galaxies above a certain threshold in $z_{\mbox{starve}}$:
+For each model galaxy, we then assign a $M_1-M_2$ color by matching the number density of the observed galaxies above a given color threshold to that of the model galaxies above a certain threshold in $z_{\rm starve}$:

-By solving this equation we obtain a monotonic relation between $z_{\mbox{starve}}$ and $(M_1-M_i)$, which enables us to assign an $(M_1-M_i)$ color (thus $M_i$ for the known $M_1$) to each model galaxy according to its $z_{\mbox{starve}}$. \autoref{fig:model_color} compares the distributions of the $(y-J)$ color of model galaxies in different stellar mass bins (orange curves) to the corresponding distributions obtained from COSMOS2015 (blue curves).
+By solving this equation we obtain a monotonic relation between $z_{\rm starve}$ and $(M_1-M_2)$, which enables us to assign an $(M_1-M_2)$ color (thus $M_2$ for the known $M_1$) to each model galaxy according to its $z_{\rm starve}$. \autoref{fig:model_color} compares the distributions of the $(y-J)$ color of model galaxies in different stellar mass bins (orange curves) to the corresponding distributions obtained from COSMOS2020 (blue curves).
 The two agree with each other very well, demonstrating that the properties of the galaxy population are well represented by our model galaxies.
+We choose $(M_1, M_2)= (M_{\rm y}, M_{\rm J})$ for the PFS-like survey, $(M_1, M_2)= (M_{\rm I}, M_{\rm B})$ for the zCOSMOS survey, and $(M_1, M_2)=(M_{\rm i_{\rm AB}}, M_{\rm B})$ for the VIPERS survey.